nigelhorne/Geo-Coder-Free/README.md

 # GETTING STARTED

-Before you start install [App::csv2sqlite](https://metacpan.org/pod/App::csv2sqlite), optionally set the environment variable OPENADDR\_HOME to point to an empty directory and download the data from ["/results.openaddresses.io into that directory" in http:](https://metacpan.org/pod/http:#results.openaddresses.io-into-that-directory), optionally set the envionment variable WHOSONFIRST\_HOME to point to an empty directory and download the data using [https://github.com/nigelhorne/NJH-Snippets/blob/master/bin/wof-sqlite-download](https://github.com/nigelhorne/NJH-Snippets/blob/master/bin/wof-sqlite-download).
+Before you start install [App::csv2sqlite](https://metacpan.org/pod/App::csv2sqlite);
+optionally set the environment variable OPENADDR\_HOME to point to an empty directory and download the data from [http://results.openaddresses.io](http://results.openaddresses.io) into that directory;
+optionally set the envionment variable WHOSONFIRST\_HOME to point to an empty directory and download the data using [https://github.com/nigelhorne/NJH-Snippets/blob/master/bin/wof-sqlite-download](https://github.com/nigelhorne/NJH-Snippets/blob/master/bin/wof-sqlite-download).
 You do not need to download the MaxMind data, that will be downloaded automatically.